Panos Panay (music executive): Sonicbids and early career (1995–2013)

+From 2013, Panay held several roles at Berklee College of Music, including founder and managing director of the Berklee Institute for Creative Entrepreneurship and, later, senior vice president of global strategy and innovation.
+In that capacity he oversaw the college’s international expansion, establishing campuses in Abu Dhabi and New York City and overseeing its campus in Valencia, Spain.
+He also co-founded the Open Music Initiative, a non-profit effort to develop an open protocol for identifying music-rights holders, in collaboration with the MIT Media Lab.
+In August 2019, Panay was named an MIT Connection Science Fellow.

+Recording Academy (2021–present)

+Panay joined the Recording Academy in June 2021 as co-president and chief revenue officer, alongside Valeisha Butterfield Jones, and became sole president in October 2022.
+As president, he has overseen the Academy’s commercial strategy, international expansion, and technology operations.
+In 2024 the Academy announced a ten-year global media-rights agreement with The Walt Disney Company, which Panay co-negotiated as one of the deal’s principals; under the agreement, the Grammy Awards telecast moves from CBS to ABC, with streaming on Disney+ and Hulu, beginning with the 2027 ceremony.
+He also led an international expansion of the Academy across Africa, the Middle East, and Asia, including licensing and cultural initiatives announced in 2024.

 Writing and speaking

 Panay has written about startups and entrepreneurship for blogs and publications including Huffington Post, Forbes, Entrepreneur, WSJ Accelerators and Fast Company.
 He has spoken at a TEDx event.
 He also spoke in the podcast Shaping Business Minds Through Art.

 In 2021, Panay and R. Michael Hendrix, global design director at IDEO, co-wrote and published Two Beats Ahead (PublicAffairs, US and Penguin Business, UK), a book that covers what the musical mind has to teach about innovation, featuring interviews with top creatives including Pharrell Williams, Justin Timberlake, Gloria Estefan, Imogen Heap, Radiohead, T Bone Burnett, Hank Shocklee (co-founder of Public Enemy), and Jimmy Iovine.
 The book was selected by The Financial Times as Business Book of the Month in April 2021, featured in Harvard Business Review's IdeaCast, Talks at Google, Rebel Radio, and BBC Weekend.

 Panay has guest-written articles on entrepreneurship for Forbes, BusinessWeek, Fast Company, and Inc. Magazine.